h4run/tinify-custom/README.md

 ```

 ## Set project settings
 move your image files to the output folder in project directory.
 create .env file and set tinify api key.
-If you dont have api key, get your api key from https://tinypng.com/developers
+if you dont have api key, get your api key from https://tinypng.com/developers
 ```
 echo "TINIFY_KEY=<YOUR_API_KEY>" > .env
 ```